What is Lead Qualification?

 - What business challenge are you trying to solve?

 - What solutions have you tried in the past, and what was the outcome?

-If you’ve determined the lead is qualified, make sure to follow up and keep the sales process going.
+If you’ve determined the lead is qualified, follow up and continue the sales process.

 You may need to get scrappy for small teams, startups, and founders to find more leads in your territory or desired target audience.
 Luckily, automated lead gen tools that help from list building to automated email outreach and follow-up are now available.
 With the help of AI, you can find, qualify, and start engaging with the right kind of leads.